ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Communicating what you do and why you do it

-1) Set Context about the Idea, Customer and Market
+1) Set Context about the Customer, Idea, Product, and Market
 2) Set Pain Point/Problem/Opportunity
 3) Set Destination / How big market can be
+0) What happens if people don't use your product?
 4) Set Where you are at today
 5) Set Your Solution / What we do
 6) Set Why you and your team are the ones to solve it.